Valencia: Where Paella Tradition Meets Mediterranean Innovation

 Traditions & events

 Las Fallas - March 15-19: City burns elaborate sculptures in massive bonfires, locals save money all year to fund neighborhood fallas.
+This spectacular festival was inscribed on UNESCO's Intangible Cultural Heritage list in 2016, recognizing its cultural significance.
 Mascletà Daily Explosions: 2 PM firecracker displays during Fallas, locals gather in Plaza del Ayuntamiento for daily pyrotechnic shows.
 Semana Santa Marinera: Easter week processions in maritime districts, locals maintain centuries-old religious traditions in fishing neighborhoods.
 Tomatina Nearby: August tomato fight in Buñol, locals know it's tourist event and avoid unless family tradition.
 Moros y Cristianos: Towns around Valencia reenact medieval battles, locals participate in elaborate costumes representing historical conflicts.

 Annual highlights